openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * `format`: REQUIRED.
 Format of the Credential to be issued.
 This Credential format identifier determines further parameters required to determine the type and (optionally) the content of the credential to be issued.
 Credential Format Profiles consisting of the Credential format specific set of parameters are defined in (#format_profiles).
 * `proof`: OPTIONAL.
 JSON Object containing proof of possession of the key material the issued Credential shall be bound to.
 The specification envisions use of different types of proofs for different cryptographic schemes.
 The `proof` object MUST contain a `proof_type` claim of type JSON denoting the concrete proof type.
 This type determines the further claims in the proof object and its respective processing rules.
 Proof types are defined in (#proof_types).

-The `proof` element MUST incorporate a `c_nonce` value generated by the Credential Issuer and the Credential Issuer's identifier (audience) to allow the Credential Issuer to detect replay.
+The `proof` element MUST incorporate a `c_nonce` value generated by the Credential Issuer and the Credential Issuer Identifier (audience) to allow the Credential Issuer to detect replay.
 The way that data is incorporated depends on the proof type.
 In a JWT, for example, the `c_nonce` is conveyd in the `nonce` claims whereas the audience is conveyed in the `aud` claim.
 In a Linked Data proof, for example, the `c_nonce` is included as the `challenge` element in the proof object and the Credential Issuer (the intended audience) is included as the `domain` element.

 Below is a non-normative example of a Credential Request for a credential in JWT VC format (JSON encoding) with a proof type `jwt`: